Cajtarth/Ashes-Cinders-DS3-Mod-Switch/README.md

 # Important
 Cinders and Champion's Ashes, when played online, will both ban your account.
 Use only with caution.
 Normally, Cinders has a block on online play to protect users; I have disabled this by default.
 Please be very careful!

+# Use Case
+Use if you want to switch between Champion's Ashes and Cinders (and Vanilla) without having to manually move folders every time.

+# What This Software Will Not Do
+It will NOT automatically update Champion's Ashes so you WILL need to run the Champion's Ashes launcer occasionally to update.

 # Download
 Use bin\DkS3ModSwitcher.exe from repository.